-Breaches of the Consumer Credit Legislation may also lead to civil and/or criminal penalties being imposed on the Approved Seller.
-If the Trustee acquires legal title, it will from then become primarily responsible for compliance with the Consumer Credit Legislation.
-The Trustee will (subject to limited exceptions) be indemnified out of the assets of the Trust for its liabilities under the Consumer Credit Legislation.
+Civil and criminal penalties would be imposed on the Approved Seller, for so long as it holds legal title to the Housing Loans (the Lender of Record).
+If the Trustee acquires legal title, it will then become primarily responsible for compliance with Consumer Credit Legislation.
+The Trustee will (subject to limited exceptions) be indemnified out of the assets of the Trust for its liabilities under the National Consumer Credit Protection Act 2009 (Cth) (including the National Credit Code).